Concepts

 and metadata.name

 , respectively.
-Sometimes it might be desired to override these default, and to render the dependent objects with a different namespace or name.
+Sometimes it might be desired to override these defaults, and to render the dependent objects with a different namespace or name.
 To allow this, the component (or its spec) can implement

 package component